 In the past few years, however, more and more companies are moving towards a team-based incentive approach as it better reflects the way they market and sell their products to their customers.

 A vigorous debate has emerged over which is the best approach for a company to take — base your sales compensation plan on individual incentives or take a team-based approach.
+This is vital when deciding what compensation plan is right for your company.

 Aside from being its CEO, Marshall is also the co-founder of Performio and has been an expert in the field of sales compensation for many years.
 Miller, the managing principal of OnTarget Incentives, has been working in a consulting capacity as well as in an executive capacity for companies around the world.
 He is currently based out of Arizona.